senlin/so-clean-up-wp-seo/readme.txt

 We support this plugin exclusively through [Github](https://github.com/senlin/so-clean-up-wp-seo/issues).
 Therefore, if you have any questions, need help and/or want to make a feature request, please open an issue over at Github.
 You can also browse through open and closed issues to find what you are looking for and perhaps even help others.

-**PLEASE DO NOT POST YOUR ISSUES VIA THE WORDPRESS FORUMS**

 Thanks for your understanding and cooperation.

-If you like the SO Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
+If you like the Hide SEO Bloat plugin, please consider leaving a [review](https://wordpress.org/support/view/plugin-reviews/so-clean-up-wp-seo?rate=5#postform).
 You can also help a great deal by [translating the plugin](https://translate.wordpress.org/projects/wp-plugins/so-clean-up-wp-seo) into your own language.
-Alternatively you are welcome to make a [donation](https://so-wp.com/plugins/donations/).
+Alternatively you are welcome to make a [donation](https://so-wp.com/donations).
 Thanks!

 == Frequently Asked Questions ==